victornaya-dev/flask-api-project/README.md

-# Flask API Project (In Progress)
+# Flask API Project

 ## Overview
-This repository contains the **initial structure** for a Flask API project.
+This repository contains a **Flask API project** deployed on Kubernetes with monitoring using Prometheus and Grafana.
-All folders are placeholders for future development, including Docker, Kubernetes manifests, logging, and CI/CD workflows.

 ## Project Structure

 flask-api-project/
-- app/                   (Flask application code will go here)
+- app/
+  - static/        (Static files)
+  - templates/     (HTML templates)
 - docker/          (Dockerfile and related files)
-- k8s/                   (Kubernetes manifests: Deployment, Service, etc.)
+- k8s/             (Kubernetes manifests: Deployment, Service, HPA, etc.)
-- logging/
-  - loki/                (Logging configuration for Loki or ELK)
-- .github/
-  - workflows/           (CI/CD pipeline configuration)
+  - prometheus/    (Prometheus & Grafana dashboards and configs)
 - README.md

 ## Notes
-- Currently, only folder structure and placeholders are included.
-- Future updates will add:
+- Future updates will include:
   - Flask API endpoints
   - Dockerfile and Docker images
   - Kubernetes deployment and service files
   - Monitoring with Prometheus and Grafana
-  - Logging with Loki/ELK
-  - CI/CD pipeline using GitHub Actions

 ## Status
-**In progress** – This is the development branch structure.
-Main features will be added soon.
+**In progress** – The project structure is ready; main features will be implemented soon.